 Hormonal Hair loss can potentially be caused by an imbalance of thyroid hormones or pregnancy, disease, and certain medications.
 All these changes can influence hair’s growth and the shedding phases.

-So how do we find the underlying cause and is it possible to treat?
+So how do we find the underlying cause and is it possible to treat it?

-At Nar London we offer Advance Blood Tests to find out underlying issue of the hair loss & thinning.
+At Nar London we offer Advance Blood Tests to find out the underlying issues of hair loss & thinning.
 And we have some great treatments to improve.

 Remember hormones affect our body and hair, but they are not the only reason for hair loss.
 Yet we are happy to help.